bcgov/bcstats-duckdb-storage-mvp/mssql_dbt/README.md

 ## Setting up a DuckDB database using `dbt-sqlserver`

 This folder is abandoned since dbt cannot compile the SQL queris when the schema has "/" in the name.
+If we can work on schema 'Prod', it works.

 This folder is for a variation on loading data into a sqlserver database.
 These scripts load multiple CSV files into a DuckDB database using `dbt-duckdb`.
 It helps automate the process of transforming, modeling, and querying data from CSV files in a simple and efficient way.
 DuckDB is used as the local database engine, and `dbt` orchestrates the loading and transformation process.